droe/example.kext/README.md

 ## Installation

+To create a signed kext that will load in default system configuration with SIP enabled, you will need to obtain a Developer ID certificate specifically for signing kernel extensions.

-As of OS X 10.10 Yosemite, kernel extensions need to be signed.
+As of OS X 10.10 Yosemite, kernel extensions need to be signed by default.
 You need to enable `kext-dev-mode` in order to load unsigned kernel extensions:

 1. Run `sudo nvram boot-args=kext-dev-mode=1`
 2. Reboot